twrackers/SimpleList-library/README.md

 ### Note ###

 On an Arduino processor, "dynamic" memory is not truly dynamic.
 Memory can be allocated using the C++ `new` keyword, but `delete` does not free that memory.
-This is especially an issue considering Arduino processors have a very limited of RAM available; the Uno has only 2K bytes and the Mega 2560 only 8K, for example.
+This is especially an issue considering Arduino processors have a very limited amount of RAM available; the Uno has only 2K bytes and the Mega 2560 only 8K, for example.

 The expected usage of the `List` class is to create a linked list which is created once and then repeatedly read as the program loops.